nigh7fox/dota2_information_composition/README.md

 # dota2_information_composition
-Download all available dota2 information from Steam's WebAPI.
+Small project, attempting to gather as much available data from valve for the game dota2

+Wish me luck!